 - Nearly 8 in 10 menopausal women experience hot flashes, while migraines affect about 17.5% of women in their late reproductive years.

-Risk Factors for Heart Disease in Menopausal Women
+Which Risk Factors Matter Most for Heart Disease After Menopause?

 Several cardiovascular risk factors can contribute to the risk of heart disease in women over 50: